wombleton/gitlaw-nz/acts/S/Social Workers Registration Act 2003.md

 ##### 10 Witnesses' allowances

-*   (1) A witness attending before the Tribunal to give evidence pursuant to a summons is entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations under the [Summary Proceedings Act 1957][307], and those regulations (with any necessary modifications) apply accordingly.
+*   (1) A witness attending before the Tribunal to give evidence pursuant to a summons is entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations under the [Criminal Procedure Act 2011][309], and those regulations (with any necessary modifications) apply accordingly.

     (2) Each time the Tribunal issues a witness summons, it must fix an amount that, on the service of the summons or at some other reasonable time before the day on which the witness is required to attend, must be paid or tendered to the witness.